-DMU will host a three-day international conference investigating initiatives related to community action and participation.
+De Montfort University (DMU) hosted a three-day international conference investigating initiatives related to community action and participation.

-'Bringing New Music to New Audiences’ is a three-day international conference which is intended to bring together community artists and other musicians, educators, animateurs, specialists within music and other cultural organisations, government policy representatives and representatives from cross-cultural projects who are involved with initiatives related to the conference title.
+'Bringing New Music to New Audiences’ was a three-day international conference which intended to bring together community artists and other musicians, educators, animateurs, specialists within music and other cultural organisations, government policy representatives and representatives from cross-cultural projects who are involved with initiatives related to the conference title.
 Of course, project participants, non-academics and others are most welcome.

 - Educational initiatives